Houston Developer Breaks Ground on 544-Acre Mixed-Use Mega-Project in Seguin

 Houston-based NewQuest Properties has broken ground on Seguin Exchange, a 544-acre master-planned, mixed-use development positioned along the booming Interstate 35 corridor in Seguin, roughly 35 miles northeast of downtown San Antonio.
 The massive project represents one of the largest ground-up commercial real estate undertakings in the region, aiming to capitalize on the explosive population growth connecting the San Antonio and Austin metropolitan areas.

 According to Shopping Center Business, the development firm originally acquired the sprawling land parcel with a long-term vision for regional expansion.
-Now, with dirt officially moving, the project is set to deliver a combination of retail, residential, and commercial space designed to serve the influx of new residents and businesses migrating to the Guadalupe County submarket.
+Now, with dirt officially moving, the project is set to deliver a large-scale mix of industrial, retail, residential, medical, and hospitality uses designed to serve the influx of new residents and businesses migrating to the Guadalupe County submarket.

 Key Details